 “Wow that was fast.
 You listed your home and a week later it’s sold.
 That was good luck! ” The owners and I smiled and thanked the people congratulating us, but we knew it wasn’t just luck.
 We had a plan to make this happen and each day when we talked we ended our conversation with “It’s going according to our plan!”

 Good Planning Brings Good Luck.

 My first introduction to the owners, Mike and Alice, was on June 10.
 As we toured the home and property, Mike told me of the improvements he had made in preparation for selling.
-The list was long, fresh paint inside and out, new roof, new windows, polished wood floors plus he told me he did not want any problems that might delay or worry a buyer.
+Modernizing aspects of a home can help greatly with a sale, for example, if a bathroom needs a re-do, contacting shower door manufacturers and tile outlets can help you find just what you need, and in the case of Mike, he wanted to appeal as well as make sure there are no issues once sold.
+The list was long, fresh paint inside and out, a new roof that was installed by a residential roofing company, new windows, polished wood floors plus he told me he did not want any problems that might delay or worry a buyer.

 He had changed the heat from oil to gas many years ago.
 The tank had been above ground, then moved underground for 10 years, prior to removal.
 Mike had the soil tested in that area to be sure there was no contaminated soil.
 He tested for radon and when the level was discovered to be above 4, he had a radon system installed.
 He had asbestos removed from basement pipes by a certified company.

 Before you List, know your home’s condition.
 Fix or get estimates for repairs